-Steve Williams OBE – Olympic Coxless Four Gold Medallist, Adventurer and Motivational Speaker.
+Steve Williams OBE is an Olympic Coxless Four Gold Medallist, Adventurer and Motivational Speaker.

-Steve Williams OBE is a double Olympic Gold medallist in the rowing fours in two of the most emphatic Olympic races of all time, Athens and Beijing.
+Williams is a double Olympic Gold medallist in the coxless fours, winning in two of the most emphatic Olympic races of all time, Athens and Beijing.

-Steve Williams has had to win the hard way.
-As a proudly self-professed ‘normal guy’ he has none of the natural physical attributes an Olympic rower ‘should’ have and with more than his fair share of set-backs getting to and staying at the top has not been easy.
+Steve has had to win the hard way.
+As a proudly self-professed ‘normal guy’ he has none of the natural physical attributes an Olympic rower ‘should’ have and with more than his fair share of setbacks getting to and staying at the top has not been easy.

 Steve’s Olympic dreams were almost derailed just as he started when in 2000 he missed out on selection for the British Olympic rowing team for Sydney.
 Going instead as a ‘travelling spare’ his job was to carry the oars and watch from the riverbank.
 As humbling and painful as this experience was for Steve it was also his breakthrough as it proved to be a journey of self-discovery that he has never forgotten and a critical part of his learning how to win.

-In Spring 2011, Steve Williams took on the challenge to venture the last degree to the Geographic North Pole and climb Mount Everest back-to-back.
+In Spring 2011, Steve Williams took on the challenge to ski to the Geographic North Pole and climb Mount Everest back-to-back.

-Steve Williams completed the two incredible back-to-back feat of endurance in just over a month, reaching the summit of Everest on 25th May.
+Williams completed the two incredible back-to-back feats of endurance in just over a month, reaching the summit of Everest on 25th May.